Understanding my council tax bill

 I’ve got an appeal outstanding on my band; do I have to pay this bill?

 Yes.
-The current bill remains payable until a decision regarding your appeal has been reached and communicated to you and you have been sent a revised bill.
+The current bill remains payable until a decision regarding your appeal has been reached.

-Please note however that 99% of our customer interactions are now online or over the telephone.
-If you have queries relating to Council Tax and Business Rates, please first visit:
+Over 95% of our customer interactions are now online or over the telephone.
+If you have an Enquiry about Council Tax, see Council Tax Enquiries